 At the outset of 2017, Gerardo Parra was expected to serve as the Rockies' fourth outfielder, but injuries prevented David Dahl from suiting up for the big-league club all year, opening up more playing time than expected for the veteran.
 After carrying a sub-.700 OPS during the second half of May, Parra started to heat up at the plate before a quad strain landed him on the DL in early June.
-Once he returned in July, Parra started 63 of the Rockies' final 74 games, hitting .303/.337/.437 with four homers in the second half despite playing half his games in the most hitter-friendly park in baseball.
+Once he returned in July, Parra started 63 of the Rockies' final 74 games, hitting .303/.337/.437 with four homers in the second half while playing half his games in the most hitter-friendly park in baseball.
 Not surprisingly, his OPS at home (.872) was considerably higher than his mark on the road (.708).
-Parra is still an above-average defender in the outfield, but his playing time should trend down as the season wears on with the likes of Dahl and Raimel Tapia waiting in the wings to take on larger roles.
+Parra is still an above-average defender in the outfield, but he hurt his hand early in spring training, and that could allow Dahl and Raimel Tapia to take on larger roles.

 Parra (hand) will make his Cactus League debut Sunday against the Dodgers, Thomas Harding of MLB.com reports.
 Parra will make his return to the field after undergoing right hand hamate bone surgery in mid-February.
 He was able to compete in a live batting practice session Wednesday, which must have gone without any hitches if he's been cleared to participate in spring games.
 With 20 days to go until Opening Day, Parra should have enough time to get back to full health before the regular season begins.

 Parra (hand) will participate in a live batting practice session Wednesday, Thomas Harding of MLB.com reports.
 Parra has been sidelined throughout spring camp after undergoing surgery in mid-February to remove a broken hook of the hamate bone in his right hand.
 The outfielder was expected to return this weekend, but will likely remain out of Cactus League games until he can prove the hand is back to full health.